Kyoto food tour – local dishes and street food in Japan

 3. Nishin Soba — Herring Noodles, the Taste of Old Kyoto

-Nishin soba is one of Kyoto’s most beloved and least-exported food treasures: thick buckwheat soba noodles served in a golden dashi broth topped with a tender, sweet slab of simmered dried herring.
-The dish tells the story of Kyoto’s geographical ingenuity — unable to source fresh seafood, cooks historically preserved herring from the Sea of Japan by drying it, then slow-braised it in sweet soy until the flesh became meltingly soft and richly flavored.
-This braised herring, called migaki nishin, became the defining topping for Kyoto-style soba.
-The broth here is lighter and more delicate than Tokyo’s darker, saltier soba broths — it is golden, faintly sweet, and deeply aromatic with first-press katsuobushi dashi.
-Honke Owariya, founded in 1465 and still operating as a family business in the city center, serves what many consider the definitive version.
-Order it in winter when the warmth of the bowl is particularly welcome and the herring seems at its richest.
+Nishin soba is one of Kyoto’s most beloved and least-exported food treasures.
+Thick buckwheat soba noodles in a golden dashi broth, topped with a tender sweet slab of simmered dried herring — it’s a dish that tells you exactly who Kyoto is.
+Unable to source fresh seafood, cooks historically preserved herring from the Sea of Japan by drying it, then slow-braised it in sweet soy until the flesh turned meltingly soft and richly flavored.
+That braised herring, called migaki nishin, became the defining topping for Kyoto-style soba.
+The broth here is nothing like Tokyo’s darker, saltier versions — it’s golden, faintly sweet, and deeply aromatic with first-press katsuobushi dashi.
+Honke Owariya, founded in 1465 and still run as a family business in the city center, serves what many consider the definitive bowl.
+Order it in winter.
+The warmth of the broth and the richness of the herring make particular sense when it’s cold outside.

 4. Obanzai — Kyoto’s Soul Food

-If kaiseki represents Kyoto food at its most elevated, obanzai represents it at its most honest and nourishing.
-Obanzai is the traditional home-style cooking of Kyoto, a rotating selection of small vegetable and fish-based dishes that ordinary Kyoto families have eaten for generations.
-Typical preparations include takenoko (bamboo shoot) simmered in dashi, hijiki seaweed cooked with aburaage (fried tofu pouches), dashimaki tamago (rolled egg omelette enriched with dashi), stewed burdock root, and whatever seasonal vegetables the market offered that morning.
-The beauty of obanzai is its flexibility and its rootedness in the everyday — this is food designed to be delicious, frugal, and nourishing simultaneously.
-Many Kyoto restaurants now offer obanzai in set formats where diners choose from a large display of prepared dishes, spooned onto trays in small portions.
-Nishiki Market’s surrounding side streets and the Gion district are full of casual obanzai restaurants where a generous meal costs between 1,500 and 3,000 yen.
-Order with a small pitcher of local sake and settle in for the kind of meal that makes you feel temporarily at home in a city that is not your own.
+If kaiseki is Kyoto food at its most elevated, obanzai is Kyoto food at its most honest.
+This is the traditional home-style cooking of the city — a rotating selection of small vegetable and fish-based dishes that ordinary Kyoto families have eaten for generations.
+Takenoko (bamboo shoot) simmered in dashi.
+Hijiki seaweed cooked with aburaage (fried tofu pouches).
+Dashimaki tamago, that silky rolled omelette enriched with dashi.
+Stewed burdock root.
+Whatever seasonal vegetables the market had that morning.
+Obanzai is flexible, frugal, and deeply nourishing — food designed to be all three things simultaneously.
+Many Kyoto restaurants now offer it in set formats where you choose from a large display of prepared dishes, spooned onto trays in small portions.
+The side streets around Nishiki Market and the Gion district are full of casual obanzai spots where a generous meal runs between 1,500 and 3,000 yen.
+Get a small pitcher of local sake.
+Slow down.
+This is the kind of meal that makes you feel temporarily at home somewhere that isn’t your home.

 5. Matcha Sweets — A Universe of Green Tea Flavors